mtscott/mtscott.github.io/courses/f24/math190/syllabus.md

 <h3> Catalog Information </h3>
 <p> 3 credits.
 General Education Requirement for First-year students.
 No Prerequisites.
 Not cross listed.
 Topics will be announced each semester when class is scheduled.</p>
 <h3> Prerequisites</h3>
-<p> Assumed some knowledge of calculus, matrices, and basic probability. </p>
+<p> Assumed some knowledge of calculus, matrices, and basic probability.
+This will be reviewed the first week of classes.
+Anything harder than the basics will be computed via MATLAB, which will also be taught.</p>
 <h2> Texts </h2>
 <h3> Recommended Texts </h3>
 <ul>